MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06a-content-understanding.md

             main()
     ```

-2. Consider what you might need to update in the code:
+2. Consider what you might need to configure in the code:
    - The endpoint to your Content Understanding resource
    - Your resource key
    - A URL to the file you'd like analyzed